Why Choose YNHH

 Patients at Yale-New Haven Hospital benefit from a dedicated bariatric surgery team led by world-class surgeons and medical caregivers specializing in all facets of weight-loss surgery.
 All follow standardized protocols to provide consistent, compassionate care and support for the weight loss patient.

-The bariatric surgery program at Yale-New Haven Hospital (YNHH) has been accredited as a Level 1a facility by the Bariatric Surgery Center Network (BSCN) Accreditation Program of the American College of Surgeons (ACS).
-This designation means that YNHH has met the essential criteria that ensure it is fully capable of supporting a bariatric surgery care program and that its institutional performance meets the requirements outlined by the ACS BSCN Accreditation Program.
+The bariatric surgery program at Yale-New Haven Hospital (YNHH) has been accredited as a Comprehensive Center with Adolescent Qualifications under the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP) administered jointly by the American College of Surgeons and the American Society of Metabolic and Bariatric Surgery.
+This designation means that YNHH has met the essential criteria that ensure it is fully capable of supporting a bariatric surgery care program and that its institutional performance meets the requirements outlined by the MBSAQIP Accreditation Program.

-Established by the American College of Surgeons in 2005 in an effort to extend established quality improvement practices to all disciplines of surgical care, the ACS BSCN Accreditation Program provides confirmation that a bariatric surgery center has demonstrated its commitment to providing the highest quality care for its bariatric surgery patients.
+Designation as a “Comprehensive Center with Adolescent Qualifications” provides confirmation that a bariatric surgery center has demonstrated its commitment to providing the highest quality care for its bariatric surgery patients of all ages.

 Our bariatric surgery team is recognized for its expertise and innovation.
 Each surgeon is fellowship-trained in minimally invasive, bariatric surgery.
 In fact, our surgeons teach laparoscopic techniques to other physicians around the country.
 They are also well known for their research, uncovering new approaches to weight loss surgery that may benefit patients in the future.